DiligentGraphics/DiligentSamples/Tutorials/Tutorial05_TextureArray/readme.md

 ![](Screenshot.png)

-Texture array is special kind of texture that consists of multiple 2D (or 1D) textures sharing the same format, size, and number of mip levels.
+Texture array is a special kind of texture that consists of multiple 2D (or 1D) textures sharing the same format, size, and the number of mip levels.
 Every individual texture in the array is called *slice*.
 Slices can be dynamically indexed by the shaders which enables a number of useful techniques such as selecting different slices for different instances.